Becoming a Roamin' Redbird is the opportunity of a lifetime. Follow the steps below to choose your program, apply, and State your Adventure!

 Step 1: Attend a First Steps session to learn how to navigate the study abroad website, explore program opportunities, classes, budgets, and learn how to start an application.

-Step 2: Explore program offerings using our Destinations page.
+Step 2: Explore program offerings using our Getting Started and Choosing a Program pages.
 Look at your plan of study to see what classes you have available to take abroad.
 Narrow your options down to your top two or three programs.

 Once you have attended First Steps, make an appointment to meet with a Study Abroad Advisor.
 Appointments can be made by calling our main office: (309) 438-5276.

 Please note: You are required to choose one program per term.
 Applying to multiple programs per term is prohibited.
-If you have started an application and would like to change the program you are applying to, please contact our office and we can switch your application forms.
+If you have started an application and would like to change the program you are applying to, please contact our office and we can switch your program manually.

 Step 4: If a program is faculty directed, meet with the Faculty Director (contact information can be found on the program specific page).